 6. Count your hip swings; as the horse walks he will move your pelvis side to side, the more relaxed you are the easier it is for him to do so.
 Count to 10 and then start again.
 You can then use this hip swing to slow his gait too, slow your swing — he slows too.
 If you are on foot, just count your strides instead.

-7. Start small: if you are feeling anxious about hacking out try breaking it down into small, achievable steps:
+7. Start small: if you are feeling anxious about riding, try breaking it down into small, achievable steps:

 - Tack up, get on and get off again

-- Tack up, lead your horse on foot for a short distance then return home
+- Tack up, lead your horse on foot for a short distance in hand

-- Tack up, get on, walk a short distance with someone you trust on foot beside you
+- Tack up, get on, walk a short distance with someone you trust on foot beside you, then finish

 Like this?
 You might also enjoy reading these: